Frequently Asked Questions

 - The A-Series Enhanced Entertainment large screen TVs offer integrated apps with no internet required, easy pillow speaker control, and include capability for SMART future-proof custom app options or connectivity with leading partners of interactive patient software systems.

-- The Middle East Region market enjoys IP-based enhanced patient experience on both arm-mounted and wall TV displays.
+- The Middle Eastern market region enjoys IP-based enhanced patient experience on both arm-mounted and wall TV displays.

-- PDi delivers other convenient options for education or entertainment with DVD kit options.
+- PDi delivers other convenient options for education or entertainment with modular DVD kit options.

-- PDi offers a complete turn-key solution for all your patient entertainment and educational needs.
+- PDi ProServices offers guaranteed installation services, technical support, and a complete turn-key solution for all your patient entertainment and educational needs.

 PDi offers a hassle-free TV experience.
 PDi has dedicated people.
 From engineer to line worker to sales, every PDi employee understands the complexities of healthcare TV’s and the supporting system requirements.
 Our passion defines us.
 The PDi ProServices team is with you every step of the way to provide the personal one-on-one customer service and attention you want, and that you deserve.
 The PDi ProServices team is ready to help you with everything from site surveys, to cable and TV installation, to programming your PDi televisions, to chatting online or answering phones to quickly respond to your immediate technical inquiries.